 During the Cuban campaign in 1898, the 10th participated in operations at Las Guasimas on June 24 and on San Juan Hill on July 1.
 Sergeant Major Edward L. Baker received the Medal of Honor for rescuing a wounded comrade under fire at the base of Jan Juan Hill.
 Four others—Corporal William Thompkins, and Privates Dennis Bell, Fitz Lee, and George Wanton—received the medal for bravery in an amphibious operation that sought to land insurgents at Tayabacao on the south shore of Cuba.
 Seven soldiers of the 10th were killed in that campaign.

-From the turn of the century to World War I, the regiment was in China (Boxer Rebellion) Nebraska and Wyoming (1902-1907), then the Philippines (1907-1909), and Fort Ethan Allen, near Burlington, Vermont (1909-1913).
+From the turn of the century to World War I, the regiment served in China (Boxer Rebellion); Nebraska and Wyoming (1902-1907); the Philippines (1907-1909); and Fort Ethan Allen, near Burlington, Vermont (1909-1913).
 The latter assignment included a practice march in the summer of 1913 from Vermont to the Shenandoah Valley of Virginia.
 The regiment served on the Mexican border from 1916 to 1922.
 While participating in General John Pershing’s punitive expedition against Mexican Revolutionary Francisco “Pancho” Villa, it lost nine killed (two officers and seven enlisted men) in a firefight with Mexican forces at Carrizal on June 21, 1916.
 It was still a horse cavalry regiment when it was assigned to be part of the 2nd Cavalry Division in October 1940.
 The 10th saw no action in World War II and was deactivated in North Africa in May 1944 with its personnel transferred to other service units.